vgromyko/practical-test/readme.txt

 From  2019-03-10
 From  2019-03-20

-Data on page will refreshed after fill field + ENTER
+** Data on page in JavaScript Demo will refreshed after fill field + ENTER